 In January 2016, the IASB issued IFRS 16 'Leases' with an effective date of annual periods beginning on or after 1 January 2019.
 IFRS 16 results in lessees accounting for most leases within the scope of the standard in a manner similar to the way in which finance leases are currently accounted for under IAS 17 'Leases'.
 Lessees will recognise a 'right of use' asset and a corresponding financial liability on the balance sheet.
 The asset will be amortised over the length of the lease and the financial liability measured at amortised cost.
 Lessor accounting remains substantially the same as in IAS 17.
-The Group is in the process of evaluating the impact of IFRS 16 on the Group's consolidated financial statements and does not expect any significant effect on adoption of this standard.
+The Group is in the process of evaluating the impact of IFRS 16 on the Group's consolidated financial statements.